Indications for new scalar resonances at the LHC and a possible interpretation: Summary and conclusion

 Over the last few years, there have been strong hints of more resonances from the LHC experiments, at around 95~GeV and 650~GeV, and possibly at 320~GeV and 400~GeV, even though none of them are officially confirmed as yet.
 Assuming that these are all scalar resonances, we try to accommodate them, together with the SM-like 125~GeV resonance, in a minimalist model.
 As far as we know, this is the first attempt to include all such hints.
 To be conservative, we take into account only the significances announced by the experimental collaborations.
 We thus find the combined global significance for the 95~GeV resonance to be around $3\sigma$, while that for the 650~GeV resonance has reached the 4$\sigma$ level.
 Another resonance at around 400 GeV, which is in all probability a CP-odd neutral scalar, has also breached the $3\sigma$ mark, and the significance of the one at 320 GeV is just below $3\sigma$.

-We first show that the coupling strengths of these new scalars to the weak gauge bosons predict the existence of doubly charged scalars, if the underlying theory is renormalizable and the unitarity bounds respected.
+We first show that the coupling strengths of these new scalars to the weak gauge bosons predict the existence of doubly charged scalars, if the underlying theory is renormalisable and the unitarity bounds respected.
 This, in turn, leads us to discard the simplest scalar extensions like those with $\rm SU(2)_L$ singlets and doublets, and help us to arrive at the minimal model, with two $\rm SU(2)_L$ doublets, one real triplet, and one complex triplet.
 The triplet structure is similar to the Georgi-Machacek model, with identical VEVs for the triplet fields to ensure $\rho=1$ at the tree level, except that the custodial symmetry should not be respected in the scalar sector and hence the custodial multiplets are no longer mass degenerate.
 We call this the 2-Higgs Doublet extended Georgi-Machacek (2HDeGM) model.
 This model accommodates not only all the neutral scalars, both CP-even and CP-odd, but also singly and doubly charged scalars for which there are some mild hints from both ATLAS and CMS Collaborations.

-While the model may seem to contain a lot of fields and free parameters, we show that the existing data, taken at face value, severely constrains the allowed parameter space, without even going into a detailed discussion of the scalar potential and resulting constraints.
+While the model may seem to contain a lot of fields and free parameters, and the amount of data may seem scant, we note with pleasant surprise that even the existing data, taken at face value, severely constrain the allowed parameter space, without even going into a detailed discussion of the scalar potential and resulting constraints.
 This, in turn, indicates very narrow ranges for the couplings of the 650~GeV scalar $H_{650}$ to the electroweak gauge bosons.
-We assume CP to be conserved in the scalar sector and all mass eigenstates to be CP eigenstates also.
-Within the narrow ranges of the couplings, rotating the four CP-even states to their mass eigenstates entails theoretical consistency constraints that cut down the possibilities to very few solutions.
-Some of these solutions induce tensions disfavoring the (controversial) LEP indications for the 95~GeV resonance $h_{95}$, or hint at further requirements on triple-scalar couplings related to charged and doubly-charged scalar searches that may contribute to $h_{95}\to \gamma\gamma$.
-Furthermore, it is shown that under conservative assumptions about the signs of the SM-like Yukawa couplings, Type-I Yukawa structure is favored over the three other conventional types
+This also indicates a large di-scalar decay width for $H_{320}$, which is still allowed from the CMS and ATLAS analyses, but more data and/or a more sensitive analysis may easily rule this model out.